SAP-archive/xf-addons/README.md

 If you add a tag in github then the addon artifactes are uploaded to the production location only (https://storage.googleapis.com/faros-prod-base-xf-bundles/index.yaml).

 ## Requirements
-All addon bundles are based on the [Kyma Helm Broker](https://kyma-project.io/docs/components/helm-broker/) and with that require to follow the [Helm Chart](https://helm.sh/) specification.
+All addons are based on the [Kyma Helm Broker](https://kyma-project.io/docs/components/helm-broker/) and with that require to follow the [Helm Chart](https://helm.sh/) specification.

 ## Known Issues
 The connector addons based on MQTT (currently marketing-connector) are using an experimental way of integration.
 MQTT based integration will be an official feature of XF soon.